 Offshore wind manufacturing, installation, operations and maintenance all now have firm foundations in the Humber, creating sustainable skilled jobs and attracting a wider supply chain.
 The Humber has more companies in the offshore renewables sector than anywhere else in the Northern Powerhouse and Scotland.
 The Humber is centrally located for the largest offshore wind farms under construction and planned, and has the land, ports, and is continually developing the skills required to support the sector, meaning prospects are also strong.
-The industry-led Humber Offshore Wind Cluster Prospectus, launched in November 2020, set out the next steps for the cluster's growth.
+Building on earlier investments, the Humber has the ambition to deliver at least 10GW of deployed capacity by 2030 - one third of the UK total.
+The industry-led Humber Offshore Wind Cluster Prospectus, to be launched later in 2020, will set out the next steps for the cluster's growth.